google/WebFundamentals/src/content/en/updates/2013/07/Alpha-transparency-in-Chrome-video.md

 The method we describe uses the open source tools Blender and ffmpeg:

-1. Film your subject in front of a single colour background such as a bright green curtain.
+1. Film your subject in front of a single color background such as a bright green curtain.
 2. Process the video to build an array of PNG still images with transparency data.